froukje/datamapu/content/content.md

 This blog about Data Science and Machine Learning recently started and it will be build further.

-If you want to get an e-mail when a new post is published or give me feedback, write me an e-mail:
+If you want to get an e-mail each time a new post gets published, give feedback or ideas about interesting topics that should be covered in this blog, write an e-mail to:
-**contact.datamapu(at)gmail.com**
+**contact.datamapu@gmail.com**

 This is what you can already find here: